giorgia-nadizar/psystems-ge/README.md

 $ python psystems_experiments.py --parameters psystems.txt
 ```
 This will automatically create a sequence of membrane configurations and a suitable grammar for evolving the ruleset.
+The file psystems.txt (located in the parameters folder) can be customized to edit parameters, e.g., alter number of generations or population size.
 The default values for ruleset size, rule type, and dataset generation seed, are 10, send_in, and 0, respectively.
 It is possible to pass additional parameters to the script to change them, as for example: